WhatsApp Preview

 • Site name not displaying correctly in WhatsApp preview

-• Outdated preview persisting due to WhatsApp's local cache on sender's device
+• Outdated preview persisting due to WhatsApp's local cache on the sender's device

 How to Fix WhatsApp Issues